 Student vacations during the school year are discouraged.
 In the event of a student vacation, a form found on Praxi under the Resource Tab must be completed and returned to the office and the homeroom teacher two weeks prior to the vacation.
 If a prolonged vacation is scheduled at the end of the school year or end of the quarter, all completed work must be submitted to the teacher four days prior to the last day of school or the end of the quarter.
-Teachers are not expected to be able to provide all work that will be missed during your child's absence.
-Some work may need to be completed after their return to school.
+Students can find assignments in their Google Classrooms.